Improve employee retention by having these three one-on-one meetings with your staff once a month.

 💡 All three of these stay conversations can be found in our one-on-one templates in our One-on-Ones guide in Know Your Team.

 Try holding these Three Stay Conversations in your one-on-one meetings once a month, or at the very least, once a quarter.
 Alternatively, you can try interweaving these questions into your weekly one-on-one meetings, in whatever order feels right to you.

 However you might look to implement the Three Stay Conversations, know that it’s the quality of these conversations that will help you improve employee retention in a meaningful way.

 🚀 Ready to deepen your leadership self-learning?
-Apply to our Global Manager Learning Path – our 1-year leadership training program that gives you the foundational skills to be an effective leader.
+Sign-up for leadership training program that gives you the foundational skills to be an effective leader.